jt14den/better-research-software/episodes/03-reproducible-dev-environment.md

 (That webcomic is several years old at the time of writing and the Python environment management ecosystem has only become _more_ complicated since.)
 Unfortunately, even if you try to follow good practices and keep your environments isolated it is possible -- perhaps even likely -- that you will face difficulties with installing and updating dependencies on your projects in the coming years.
 Such issues are particularly likely to appear when you upgrade your computer hardware, operating system, and/or interpreter/compiler.
-As before, this is not a reason to avoid managing your sofware envrionments altogether -- or to avoid upgrading your hardware, operating system, etc!
+As before, this is not a reason to avoid managing your software environments altogether -- or to avoid upgrading your hardware, operating system, etc!
 If you have descriptions of your environments it will always be easier to reproduce them and keep working with your software than if you need to start from scratch.
 Furthermore, your expertise will develop as you get more practice with managing your software environments, which will equip you well to troubleshoot problems if and when they arise.